hogeschool/OODP/Week10/W10_2/readme.md

 You’ll work with arrays from the ground up — creating them, manipulating elements, and thinking carefully about their fixed structure.

 ### Looking Ahead

-Arrays give you the foundation for working with fixed-size data structures — a concept that returns later when dealing with multidimensional arrays and performance-sensitive algorithms.
+Arrays give you the foundation for working with fixed-size data structures — a concept that returns later when dealing with multidimensional arrays.
-You’ll also see how arrays fit naturally with loops, LINQ, and higher-order functions in later weeks, where you’ll process collections in more expressive and powerful ways.